Cumulo-pro/cumulo-block-explorer/docs/limonata-missed-proposals.md

 This guard eliminates false positives caused by RPC inconsistencies.
 Only events where `/commit` confirms `round > 0` are recorded.

-**Empirically confirmed on Limonata testnet**: during initial testing, 3 out of the first 3 candidate blocks scanned (all showing `last_commit.round = 1` in the raw block header) turned out to be false positives — `/commit` confirmed `round = 0` for all three.
+**Empirically confirmed on Limonata testnet**: during initial testing, 3 out of the first 3 candidate blocks scanned (all showing `last_commit.round = 1` in the raw block header) turned out to be false positives, `/commit` confirmed `round = 0` for all three.
 Without this guard, the tracker would have recorded three phantom missed-proposal events against validators who had done nothing wrong.
 A wider sample of 20 additional blocks showed the block-header round field to be reliable outside of these transient cases.

 ---